eLearning

 BTC Course Design Tool

-The BTC Course Design Tool is intended for faculty who are creating or revising courses for self-assessing structure and content.
+The BTC Course Design Tool is intended for faculty who are creating or revising classes to self-assess course structure and content.
 It includes simple, practical guidance on accessibility, DEI, learning outcomes, assessments, and more.
 Developed by BTC Faculty/Instructional Designer and eLearning, this checklist tool will guide you through an evaluation of the key components of your course design.

 Canvas

 Canvas is BTC's Learning Management System (LMS).
-Most online, hybrid and web-enhanced classes at BTC are taught using Canvas.
+Most online, hybrid and flexible classes at BTC are taught using Canvas.

-Take a look at Canvas 101 for Instructors for an introduction to Canvas's key features and technology requirements.
-For more in-depth Canvas training, eLearning provides group workshops for faculty and staff at the start of each quarter, and customized one-on-one training throughout the academic year, as needed.
-Please call, email or drop by eLearning to set up an appointment.
+eLearning provides introductory training to all new faculty on Canvas's key features and technology requirements, as well as more in-depth Canvas training via workshops or customized one-on-one training throughout the academic year, as needed.
+Please contact eLearning with questions or to set up an appointment.

 Panopto

 Panopto is a lecture recording system integrated into Canvas.
 Using Panopto, teachers can record an in-class lecture, or prepare an online presentation for students to watch at their convenience.
+Panopto can also be used by students to create and submit video assignments and projects.
 Panopto is available inside every Canvas course.

-For an overview of how to record a Panopto session for your Canvas course, take a look at this BTC Introduction to Panopto overview.
+For an overview of how to record a Panopto session for your Canvas course, please review this BTC Introduction to Panopto.

-eLearning provides group trainings on Panopto for faculty and staff each quarter, and customized one-on-one training throughout the academic year, as needed.
-Please call, email or drop by eLearning to set up an appointment.
+eLearning provides group trainings on Panopto for faculty and staff each quarter, and offers customized one-on-one training throughout the academic year, as needed.
+Please contact eLearning to set up an appointment.

 eLearning Teacher Links